SES-9

-SES-9 is a geostationary communications satellite operated by SES S.A.
-It was launched from Cape Canaveral SLC-40 by a Falcon 9 Full Thrust launch vehicle on 4 March 2016.
+SES-9 is a geostationary communications satellite operated by SES It was launched from Cape Canaveral SLC-40 by a Falcon 9 Full Thrust launch vehicle on 4 March 2016.

 Satellite description

 SES-9 is a large communications satellite operating in geostationary orbit at the 108.2° East, providing communications services to Northeast Asia, South Asia and Indonesia, maritime communications for vessels in the Indian Ocean, and mobility beams for "seamless in-flight connectivity" for domestic Asian airlines of Indonesia and the Philippines.

 The satellite was built by Boeing, using a model BSS-702HP satellite bus.

 SES-9 had a mass of 5271 kg at launch, the largest Falcon 9 payload yet to a highly-energetic geosynchronous transfer orbit (GTO).
-SES S.A. used the spacecraft's own propulsion capabilities to circularize the trajectory to a geostationary orbit.
+SES used the spacecraft's own propulsion capabilities to circularize the trajectory to a geostationary orbit.

 Market and coverage

 SES-9 has 57 high-power Ku-band transponders, equivalent to 81 transponders of 36 MHz bandwidth and, co-located at 108.2°E alongside SES-7, it provides additional and replacement capacity for DTH broadcasting and data in Northeast Asia, South Asia and Indonesia, and maritime communications for the Indian Ocean.
 Broadcasts are on six Ku-band coverage beams: